 A guideline for paying state income tax across multiple states

-It’s Opening Day for all 30 Major League Baseball teams and it’s already clear 2018 is not going to be an easy year for the Mets and Phillies; their players will play in 15 states – 14 of them with an income tax.
-That’s more than any other team in the Major Leagues.
+It’s Opening Day for all 30 Major League Baseball teams and it’s already clear the year is not going to be an easy year; their players will play in 15 states – 14 of them with an income tax.
 Why does that matter?
 Because states generally tax income where it is earned, meaning these players will have to file – and pay taxes – in more than a dozen states.

 American League v. the National League